ECON2301: PRINCIPLES OF MACROECONOMICS

 (940) 668-7731, ext.
 4389

 An introduction to macroeconomic principles, this course explores Classical, Keynesian and other economic models.
 Emphasis is given to national income, money and banking, monetary and fiscal policy, economic fluctuations and growth.
 Other topics include international trade and finance, employment, comparative economic systems, and economic decision making.

 Macroeconomics by McConnell and Brue; 17th edition and Study Guide for use with Macroeconomics by McConnell and Brue.
 The textbook can be purchased at the NCTC Bookstore or elsewhere online.

 What can students expect from this course?

 Students are responsible for reading, outlining, and studying assigned chapters.
-The instructor posts lecture slides and recordings.
-Students should use these resources in addition to carefully reading assigned texts.
-Since students have the privilege of using course resources during exams and quizzes, they are expected to be thoroughly knowledgeable about those resources and the subject matter.
-The instructor is available for phone, email, and face-to-face appointments.
-The student is responsible for contacting the instructor if he or she has any issues, or need further explanation regarding economic concepts.
+The instructor does not post lecture or personal notes.
+It is the student's responsibility to follow the course content as directed.
+Since students may reference relevant resources during exams and quizzes, he or she must be thoroughly knowledgeable about those resources and the subject matter.
+The instructor is available for conference via phone and in-person.
+There is also an online meeting option if other methods are not possible.
+It is the student's responsibility to contact the instructor if he or she has questions or concerns.